Best Child Custody Lawyers in Bangkok Noi

 Frequently Asked Questions

-The mother has parental power at birth.
-The father can obtain rights by registering legitimation with the district office with required consents or by getting a court order.
-After legitimation, the father can seek custody arrangements and parenting time through agreement or court.
+The mother has parental power by default.
+A father can obtain rights through legitimation by registration with the mother’s consent or by court order.
+After legitimation, the court can determine custody, contact, and support in line with the child’s best interests.

-Can I relocate with my child to another province or abroad
+Can I relocate with my child to another province or abroad?

 Additional Resources